 The walls of the staircase of Yale Law School, where I teach, are covered with plain white sheets of paper emblazoned with names in black ink.
 Rekia Boyd.
 Michael Brown.
 Sandra Bland.
 Eric Garner.
 These names have lived on these walls since a group of students initiated a Say Their Names project in 2015.
 The group’s goal was to encourage those of us working and studying at Yale to engage daily with an issue that fundamentally implicates justice.

-Policing as we know it must be abolished before it can be transformed.
-One path to that goal is to recenter policing’s fundamental nature as a public good.
+One path to abolition is to recenter policing’s fundamental nature as a public good.

 However, the best way to solve the epidemic of police violence against black Americans is far from obvious, and it should not be surprising that the solutions advanced by communities of color often run counter to conventional solutions.
 In some communities marked by extreme levels of violent crime—those one would think most in need of police—residents are calling for a complete and total end to policing.
 Mychal Denzel Smith, author of Invisible Man, Got the Whole World Watching (2016), captured this sentiment in a piece he wrote for the Nation: